MLZ is a cooperation between:

 • Quenching & deformation dilatometer

-A positioning system consisting of a Stäubli-6-axes robotic arm for texture and strain measurements (payload up to 30 kg) can be mounted instead of the standard sample table.
-It offers more flexibility than an Eulerian cradle and can be also used as automatic sample changer for texture measurements [4].
+A positioning system consisting of a Stäubli 6-axes robotic arm for texture and strain measurements (payload up to 30 kg) can be mounted instead of the standard sample table.
+It offers more flexibility than an Eulerian cradle and can also be used as an automatic sample changer for texture measurements [4].
+A camera-based metrology system tracks the sample position [5].

 • Collimators (‘in-pile’) 15’, 25’, open